-At present, efforts to repair and rehabilitate the sanitary sewer system has concentrated on rehabilitating structural failures to the piping system, providing better access to the deep collection tunnels to allow proper maintenance and major repair to lift stations.
+At present, efforts to repair and rehabilitate the sanitary sewer system has concentrated on rehabilitating structural failures to the piping system, providing better access to the deep collection tunnels to allow proper maintenance and major repair maintenance to lift stations.
 Currently condition assessments have been made to the deep collection tunnels and lift stations with an ongoing effort being made to comprehensively assess the sanitary piping system.
-Based on these assessments the work involved includes replacing worn out components of lift stations, rehabilitation and or replacing cracked or failed pipe segments, removing system structural flow restrictions and repairing manholes.
-Cost for conducting this work at a manageable expense level is estimated at \$500,000 annually through 2010 and then increasing to \$1,000,000 annually in 2011 through 2014.
+Based on these assessments the work involved includes replacing worn out components of lift stations, rehabilitation and or replacing cracked/ failed pipe segments, removing system structural flow restrictions and repairing manholes.

-Anticipated Funding Sources (In Thousands) Prior Years 2010 2011 2012 2013 2014 Totals by Source Sanitary Bonds 500 500 1,000 1,000 1,000 1,000 5,000 Totals by Year 500 500 1,000 1,000 1,000 1,000 5,000
+Anticipated Funding Sources (In Thousands) Prior Years 2011 2012 2013 2014 2015 Future Years Totals by Source Sanitary Bonds 1,000 1,000 1,000 1,000 1,000 1,000 1,000 7,000 Totals by Year 1,000 1,000 1,000 1,000 1,000 1,000 1,000 7,000